 Executive Director, True Costs Initiative

-She received her law degree from the University of Virginia School of Law and her B.A., cum laude, in Government, with a concentration in International Relations, from Cornell University.
+Conniel received her law degree from the University of Virginia School of Law and her Bachelor of Arts, cum laude, in Government, with a concentration in International Relations, from Cornell University.
 Conniel is admitted to practice law in Pennsylvania.

 Program Officer, True Costs Initiative

 In her current role as a Program Officer, Nittaya cultivates relationships with partners and allies in the field, manages TCI grantee partner portfolio, and provides input on program strategies to the Executive Director.

 Nittaya brings to TCI insights and perspectives gained from over a decade of working directly with disadvantaged and marginalized communities on issues including youth development, multi-dimensional impact of dam construction, education, community engagement, racial and gender equity, and cross-cultural learning.